A q-analog of certain symmetric functions and one of its specializations: The polynomials and their linear recurrence

 that is to say by comparison with $\left( 6.4\right) $,\ $J_{n}^{\left( r\right) }=I_{n-r}^{\left( r,1\right) }$. \end{proof}

-Case $r=1$ corresponds to the case of a tree [12].
+Case $r=1$ corresponds to the case of a tree [13].
 So we have $ J_{n}^{\left( 1\right) }=J_{n}$, which gives another notation for $ J_{n}^{\left( 1\right) }$.

-We see that our study clearly differs from that of the previously cited publications.
-In these, polynomials $I_{m}^{\left( a,b\right) }$\ are introduced combinatorially and Equation $\left( 6.9\right) $\ is also deduced combinatorially.
-On the contrary we defined formally the polynomials $J_{n}^{\left( r\right) }$ by recursive application of Theorem 4.1 on the $q$ -analog of the symmetric functions $p_{n}^{\left( r\right) }$.
-Recurrence $ \left( 6.5\right) $, inherent in the proof of Theorem 6.3, will lead in return to a new combinatorial representation of the $J_{n}^{\left( r\right) } $ in Section 9.
-Note, however, that our approach only applies to the class of polynomials given by $\left( 6.10\right) $.
+We observe that our study clearly differs from those in the previously cited publications.
+In those, the polynomials $I_{m}^{\left( a,b\right) }$\ are introduced in a combinatorial manner, and Equation $\left( 6.9\right) $\ is also derived combinatorially.
+In contrast, we have formally define the polynomials $J_{n}^{\left( r\right) }$ through a recursive application of Theorem 4.1.
+Recurrence $\left( 6.5\right) $, inherent in the proof of Theorem 6.3, will in turn lead to a new combinatorial representation of the $ J_{n}^{\left( r\right) }$ in Section 9.
+Note, however, that our approach applies only to the class of polynomials given by $\left( 6.10\right) $.